 - Once inside your selected Project, create a New Workspace using the "+" button on the header or

-Non your keyboard.
+New Workspacefrom the Project Details panel on the right.
 Workspace titles can be changed later, and descriptions can be added any time.

 - On the machine where you have cryoSPARC installed, use the terminal to navigate to the directory where you would like the test dataset do be downloaded.
 It is approximately 8 GB.
 The location where you download the test data should be readable by the user that is running cryoSPARC processes.

 cryosparcm downloadtestin this directory.
 This will download a subset of the T20S dataset.

 In cryoSPARC, navigate to the new Workspace you created above.
 To do so, navigate to the project to see a list of workspaces, and then into the workspace.

 Click the pickaxe icon on the right sidebar to display the Job Builder.
 The Job Builder displays all available job types by category (e.g., workflows, imports, motion correction, etc.)

 Select the Import Movies job type in the Job builder.
 A new job is created within the Workspace, displayed as a card.
 By default, new jobs are set to Building status, indicated on the job card in purple.
 To change paramaters, you can toggle between active or inactive building states by pressing